 For information on upcoming creek restoration work at Browning Park, please contact: email@example.com

-Bowker Creek Restoration in Oak Bay – Duck Pond and Monteith Sites
+Bowker Creek Restoration in Oak Bay – Wetlands and Monteith Sites

 Brandon hosts riparian habitat restoration sessions approximately 1-2 times per month as part of the Chum Salmon Recovery Project.
-Work is done throughout the lower reaches of Bowker Creek with an emphasis on the duck ponds along Oak Bay’s Bowker Creek Walkway.
+Upcoming sessions will be posted here.
+Work is done throughout the lower reaches of Bowker Creek with an emphasis on the wetlands along Oak Bay’s Bowker Creek Walkway.
 The schedule is irregular but Brandon sends notices of work sessions at least 4-5 days in advance to his email list of volunteers.
 Please contact Brandon at: firstname.lastname@example.org to be added to the email list and notify him if you would like to join for an upcoming session.
 He will send a notice to volunteers in the event of a cancellation.